Iosif Sava: Radio

-In 1972, Iosif Sava started (for the first couple of years with co-host Teodora Albescu) a weekly talk-show on the Romanian Radio entitled 'Invitațile Euterpei"/ "Euterpe’s Invitations", that continued to air until his untimely death.
+In 1972, Iosif Sava started (for the first couple of years with co-host Teodora Albescu) a weekly talk-show on the Romanian Radio entitled "Invitațiile Euterpei"/ "Euterpe’s Invitations", that continued to air until his untimely death.
 The goal was to bring classical music into everyone's home, with topics ranging from Monteverdi's oeuvre to analyses of Mahler's symphonies and from great centers of classical music to famous interpreters' recordings.

 Tv

-In 1980 he started working in television, producing a weekly - " Musical Soirée" - on TVR's second channel.
+In 1980 he started working in television, producing a weekly - "Musical Soirée" - on TVR's second channel.
 The live show was taken off the air in 1985 and resumed only in 1990 after the downfall of Nicolae Ceaușescu.
 The "Musical Soirée" served as a discussion forum featuring representative figures of the Romanian intelligentsia.
 It provided them with a platform to address not only issues related to their own body of work and their relationship to music, but also to engage in discussions about cultural policies and other timely matters.
 Many noteworthy intellectuals of the younger generation were introduced to the general public through Sava's show.
 Additionally, always eager to identify and promote talented young performers, he featured several fresh musical interpreters on each show.

 In early 1998, Iosif Sava, who was then also the editor-in-chief of the TVR cultural newsroom, was removed from Romanian television under the pretext of mandatory retirement rules.
 The highly successful 'Musical Soirée' was abruptly interrupted.
 Despite his bitterness, he embarked on a new venture, producing a show called 'Home Music Salon - Sava's List' on Pro TV.
 Unfortunately, it was short-lived due to his untimely death.